divyasri-jegan-11/Data-Analysis/README.md

 - Drama and Comedy are the most common genres.
 - High-budget movies tend to receive better ratings on average.
 -  There is a growing trend in action movies in the last decade.
+-  Helps in finding the better movie for the customer or the user.

 3️⃣ Impact of Car Features on Sales